VictoKu1/BasicWebServer/README.md

 ## 🤝 Contributing

 This is a basic educational project.
-Feel free to fork and modify for your needs.
+Feel free to fork and modify for your needs

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License,  see the [LICENSE](LICENSE) file for details.

-## 🎯 Purpose

-This web server is designed for recording user traffic patterns for classification purposes.
-The anonymous forum provides a functional interface that generates realistic user interactions with a web server, making it suitable for:

-- Network traffic analysis
-- User behavior pattern studies
-- Web server performance testing
-- Educational demonstrations
-- LAN-based communication experiments

-## 📞 Support

-For issues and questions:
-1. Check the Troubleshooting section
-2. Review application logs
-3. Verify your Docker and network configuration
-4. Create an issue on GitHub with:
-   - Description of the problem
-   - Steps to reproduce
-   - Environment details (OS, Docker version, etc.)
-   - Relevant log outputs